yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Shadow.png?raw=true)

 - Level 3: Darkness
   - You can expend 1 Ki-Point to cast the Darkness spell without spell components.
-You can see within the spell’s area when you cast it with this feature.
+You can see within the spell's area when you cast it with this feature.
 While the spell persists, you can move its area of Darkness to a space within 60 feet of yourself at the start of each of your turns.
 - Level 3: Darkvision
 - Level 11: Improved Shadow Step
   - You can draw on your Shadowfell connection to empower your teleportation.
 When you use your Shadow Step, you can expend 1 Ki-Point to remove the requirement that you must start and end in Dim Light or Darkness for that use of the feature.
 As part of this Bonus Action, you can make an Unarmed Strike immediately after you teleport.